mazidzomader/CSE440-PROJECT_BRACU/README.md

 # Multi-Class Text Classification: A Comparative Analysis

+📌 **Project developed as part of CSE440: Natural Language Processing at BRAC University, Spring 2026.**

 This repository contains the source code and report for a comprehensive study on multi-class text classification using news headlines.
 The project investigates the impact of various text preprocessing strategies, word embedding techniques, and machine learning architectures on classification performance.

 ## Authors